StefanGrimminck/ES6-T62/assignment6/paper.md

-Our user also must be able to receive the ADC values not via kernel lob, but device nodes.
+Our user also must be able to receive the ADC values not via kernel log, but device nodes.
 Each node gets its own adc convertion, so: ADC(0) get minor number 0,  ADC(1) get minor number 1, and ofcourse  ADC(2) get minor number 2.

 Our minor number is saved in a stuct called "DeviceInfo" and is retrieved and coupled to a channel with the following code:
 ```c